ykhli/mcp-light-control/README.md

 ### `control_lights`

-Turn all Philips Hue lights on or off.
+Turn specific or all Philips Hue lights on or off.

 Parameters:

 - `state` (boolean): True to turn lights on, false to turn them off
-- `specific_lights` (array of strings, optional): Optional list of light IDs to control
+- `specific_lights` (array of strings, optional): List of specific light IDs to control

 ### `get_lights_info`

-Get information about all available Philips Hue lights.
+Retrieve information about all available Philips Hue lights.

 Parameters: None

 ### `send_morse_code_through_light`

-Sends a message through Philips Hue lights using Morse code.
+Send a message through Philips Hue lights using Morse code.

 Parameters: